 Soon every Michelin-starred restaurant will have one and, like a composer, a great harmonisateur turns the individual sections of the restaurant into a symphony of harmonious textures and flavours.

 Secondly, availability of food-friendly wines is an issue.
-Visit many supermarkets and you will find a great selection of vibrant, oaky, fruity, drinking wines (Australian Shiraz, Argentine Malbec, Kiwi Sauvignon), but where are the food wines?
+Visit many supermarkets and you will find a great selection of vibrant, oaky, fruity, drinking wines (Australian Shiraz, Argentine Malbec, New Zealand Sauvignon), but where are the food wines?
 Do you remember Muscadet or Vouvray or Chinon?
 There are lots of food wines on the verge of extinction, but the poor Loire Valley, whose wines are the antithesis of the modern fruit- and alcohol-driven blockbuster, seems to do particularly badly in the current full-throttle climate.

 But what makes a good food wine?
 It would be a sweeping generalisation to say that Old World is best when it comes to successful pairing, so let me put it more tactfully!
 Hot-climate wines with riper fruit, softer tannins, higher alcohol and lower acidity are perfect 'drinking' wines, but not as successful with food.
 Colder-climate wines with more restraint, less overt flavours, lower alcohol and higher acidity tend to be too austere alone, but somehow come alive in the presence of food (think Chianti).
 But why?